-Law, Public Safety, Corrections and Security Effective School Year 2013-2014

-To indicate statewide articulated courses on a student's AAR, use special course explanation code "A".
-Courses in an articulated coherent sequence may be taken at any grade level (9-12) as long as the final course in the articulated coherent sequence is taken in grade 11 or 12.

-- Courses taken in the eighth grade (8th) will not be eligible for Advanced Technical Credit. - All high school courses must include enhanced content equivalent to the college courses indicated, and are a minimum of one (1) high school credit unless otherwise noted. - Teachers approved for ATC courses must hold a baccalaureate degree in the teaching discipline, or a minimum of an associate degree and demonstrated competencies directly related to the subject area to fulfill SACS requirements.

-High School Course College WECM Equivalent Law Enforcement I (1 credit) (LAWENF1) 13029300 Criminalistics I CJSA 1308 Course Outcomes: Describe the care required in identifying, collecting, and preserving evidence for scientific examination and explain the significance of field and laboratory findings.
-Court Systems and Practices (1 credit) (COURTSP) 13029600 Fundamentals of Criminal Law CJSA 1327 Course Outcomes: Explain the historical and philosophical development of the nature of criminal law; describe definitions and concepts of criminal law and the classifications of crimes and penalties using Texas statutes as illustrations; list the elements of crimes using the Texas statutes as an illustration; and discuss criminal responsibilities as they apply to the criminal statutes.
+Law, Public Safety, Corrections and Security Effective School Year 2015-2016 To indicate statewide articulated courses on a student's AAR, use special course explanation code "A".
+Courses in an articulated coherent sequence may be taken at any grade level (9-12) as long as the final courses in the articulated coherent sequence is taken in grade 11 or 12.
+Courses taken in the eighth grade (8th) will not be eligible for Advanced Technical Credit.
+All high school courses must include enhanced content equivalent to the college courses indicated, and are a minimum of one (1) high school credit unless otherwise noted.
+Teachers approved for ATC courses must hold a baccalaureate degree in the teaching discipline, or a minimum of an associate degree demonstrated competencies directly related to the subject area to fulfill SACS requirements.
+High School Course College WECM Equivalent Law Enforcement I (1 credit) (LAWENF1) 13029300 Criminal Investigation CJSA 1342 or CJSA 1442 Course Outcomes: Define the goals and objectives of criminal investigation; demonstrate ability to conduct proper crime scene investigations; illustrate the use of forensic science for various statutory offenses; and organize the criminal case including field notes, reports, crime scene activities, and mandatory documentation of statutory warning.
+Court Systems and Practices (1 credit) (COURTSP) 13029600 Enhancement: List the elements of crimes using the Texas statutes as an illustration.
+Fundamentals of Criminal Law CJSA 1327 Course Outcomes: Explain the historical and philosophical development of the nature of criminal law; describe definitions and concepts of criminal law and the classifications of crimes and penalties using Texas statutes as illustrations; list the elements of crimes using the Texas statutes as an illustration; and discuss criminal responsibilities as they apply to the criminal statutes.
 (This course is parallel to the Academic Course Guide Manual (ACGM) course, CRIJ 1310.)
 OR Court Systems and Practices (Formerly Courts and Criminal Procedures) CJSA 1313 Course Outcomes: Describe the American judiciary system and its structure; identify the roles of judicial officers; identify the trial processes from pretrial to sentencing; and interpret the role of evidence.
 (This course is parallel to the Academic Course Guide Manual (ACGM) course, CRIJ 1306)

-Correctional Services (1 credit) (CORRSRVS) 13029700 Course Outcomes: Identify the organization and role of corrections; distinguish operations and procedure within correctional programs; and appraise rehabilitation, alternatives to institutionalization, and future issues.
-REMOVED January 18, 2013 due to less than five colleges offering course Principles of Law, Public Safety, Corrections and Security (1 credit) (PRINLPCS) 13029200 Introduction to Criminal Justice CJSA 1322 (CJSA 1022) Course Outcomes: Describe and explain the history, philosophy and ethical considerations of criminal justice; define the nature and impact of crime on society and how it is integrated in to the criminal justice system; distinguish between the civil and criminal court systems; and interpret the relationship between the components of the criminal justice system.
+Principles of Law, Public Safety, Corrections and Security (1 credit) (PRINLPCS) 13029200 Enhancement: Distinguish between the civil and criminal court systems.
+Introduction to Criminal Justice CJSA 1322 (CJSA 1022) Course Outcomes: Describe and explain the history, philosophy and ethical considerations of criminal justice; define the nature and impact of crime on society and how it is integrated in to the criminal justice system; distinguish between the civil and criminal court systems; and interpret the relationship between the components of the criminal justice system.
+Security Services (1 Credit) (SECSRVS) 133029800 Introduction to Security /Loss Prevention Management SLPS 1320 SLPS 1020 Course Outcomes: List the critical components of security management; explain the differences between private security and civil service enforcement; identify personal and property risk assessment; List state statutes related to security/loss prevention; identify regulations for local agencies in connection with criminal action and/or prosecution; and list the recruitment and background investigation process of potential and current employees.